twidi/django-adv-cache-tag/README.md

 ## Settings

 `django-adv-cache-tag` provide 5 settings you can change.
-Here are the list, with description, default value, and corresponding field in the `Meta` class (accessible via `self.options.some_field` in the `CacheTag` object)
+Here is the list, with descriptions, default values, and corresponding fields in the `Meta` class (accessible via `self.options.some_field` in the `CacheTag` object)

 * `ADV_CACHE_VERSIONING` to activate versioning, default to `False` (`versioning` in the `Meta` class)
 * `ADV_CACHE_COMPRESS` to activate compression, default to `False` (`compress` in the `Meta` class)